lldpd/lldpd/README.md

         # Or, for the latest version:
         brew install https://raw.github.com/vincentbernat/lldpd/master/osx/lldpd.rb

- 2. Build an OSX installer package which should work on the same version of OS X (it is important to use a separate build directory):
+ 2. Build an OS X installer package which should work on the same version of OS X (it is important to use a separate build directory):